kursatozer/aMeta-sim/README.md

 ### Overview
 The main driver script, gargammel.pl calls the following programs in order to simulate the in vivo process by which ancient DNA fragments are retrieved:

-fragSim: simulation of ancient DNA fragments being retrieved at random from the genome
+    -fragSim: simulation of ancient DNA fragments being retrieved at random from the genome
-deamSim: simulation of damage to the fragments selected by fragSim
+    -deamSim: simulation of damage to the fragments selected by fragSim
-adptSim: adding of adapters to create raw Illumina reads (without errors and quality scores) Finally, the simulated raw Illumina reads are sent to ART to add sequencing errors and corresponding quality scores.
+    -adptSim: adding of adapters to create raw Illumina reads (without errors and quality scores) -Finally, the simulated raw Illumina reads are sent to ART to add sequencing errors and corresponding quality scores.

+Input description:

+The basic input is a directory with 3 subfolders named:

+    *endo/
+    *cont/
+    *bact/

+Which represent the endogenous ancient human, the present-day human contaminant and the microbial contamination respectively.
+Each file inside represents a genome (not simply a chromosome or scaffold).
+The endogenous ancient human can only contain more than 2 genomes since it is a diploid individual.
+For the microbial contamination, please add a representative set of microbes for your sample (see the section about the examples of microbial databases).

 ```
 python ../ms2chromosomes.py  -s 0.2 -f . -n 1000